 8-9.
 When a 5G ProSe UE-to-Network Relay Discovery Response message is received, if the User Info ID of the receiving 5G ProSe Intermediate UE-to-Network Relay is included in the path information, the 5G ProSe Intermediate UE-to-Network Relay forwards the 5G ProSe UE-to-Network Relay Discovery Response message.
 The Response message additionally contains the path information which is a list of User Info IDs of 5G ProSe Intermediate UE-to-Network Relay(s) and the remote UE in the order (starting with the remote UE and ending with the last 5G ProSe Intermediate UE-to-Network Relay) of position in the path.
 Based on the path information, the Relay Discovery Response message is forwarded along the path, where each 5G ProSe Intermediate UE-to-Network Relay determines the next hop information (e.g. User Info ID and Layer-2 ID) to forward the Relay Discovery Response message.
 The response message may include the received Accumulated QoS for PC5 link.

-10. If the Remote UE receives multiple Discovery Response messages within a pre-configured time window, it may perform relay path selection based on e.g. path information, the PC5 signal strength between Remote UE and its neighbour Intermediate UE-to-Network Relay, Accumuled QoS for PC5 link and the number of hops to the 5G ProSe UE-to-Network Relay.
+10. If the Remote UE receives multiple Discovery Response messages within a pre-configured time window, it may perform relay path selection based on e.g. path information, the PC5 signal strength between Remote UE and its neighbour Intermediate UE-to-Network Relay, AccumulatedQoS for PC5 link and the number of hops to the 5G ProSe UE-to-Network Relay.

 NOTE 2: If the 5G ProSe Remote UE does not receive any response after a pre-configured time, based on application requirement, it may increase the Hop-Limit and send the discovery message again.